-Access to the information disclosed in the financial market participant's websites required under Article 10 of Regulation (EU) No XXXX/2019 shall be easily accessible, non-discriminatory and free of charge.
+The information disclosed in the financial market participant's websites required under Article 10 of Regulation (EU) No XXXX/2019 shall be easily accessible, non-discriminatory and free of charge.

-As a derogation from paragraph 1, where disclosure of information under Article 10 of Regulation (EU) No XXXX/2019 would result in the disclosure of confidential information or breach of conflicts of interest rules, the financial market participant may disclose the website information under a password protected part of its website.
+As a derogation from paragraph 1, and with regard to tailor-made products, where disclosure of information under Article 10 of Regulation (EU) No XXXX/2019 would result in the disclosure of confidential information or breach of conflicts of interest rules, the financial market participant may disclose the website information under a password protected part of its website.

 Article 20 Presentation requirements for website product disclosure

-The information disclosed on the website under Article 10 of Regulation (EU) No XXXX/2019 shall be presented in a summary format, as a minimum, a language customary in the sphere of international finance.
+The information disclosed on the website under Article 10 of Regulation (EU) No XXXX/2019 shall be presented in a summary format and, as a minimum, in a language customary in the sphere of international finance.

 The summary referred to in paragraph 1 shall be drawn up as a short document of a maximum length of two sides of A4-sized paper when printed.
 The summary shall be presented and laid out using characters of readable size.